nathan-bottomley/eleventy-plugin-podcaster/README.md

 {
   "feedPath": "/podcast.xml",
   "title": "Flight Through Entirety: A Doctor Who Podcast", "subtitle": "Flying through the entirety of Doctor Who.
-Originally with cake,but now with guests.", "description": "Flying through the entirety of Doctor Who.
-Originally with cake,but now with guests.", "siteUrl": "https://flightthroughentirety.com", "owner": {
+Originally with cake, but now with guests.", "description": "Flying through the entirety of Doctor Who.
+Originally with cake, but now with guests.", "siteUrl": "https://flightthroughentirety.com", "owner": {
     "name": "Nathan Bottomley",